ruizdurazo/ruizdurazo/notes/on-how-to-remember-what-you-read/index.md

 It’s a bit more work, but it pays off.

 But there’s still something missing.

-Even at this level, the effort has been quite passive.
-This is when you’re ready to reach the final level.
+Even at this level, the effort has been rather passive.
+Now, you’re ready to reach the final level.

 ### Level 5: Writing your own notes and summaries